-• Emergency admissions and the direct impact on emergency health care services

-Across England, the number of acute beds is one-third less than it was 25 years ago, but in contrast to this the number of emergency admissions at Wye Valley NHS Trust has seen a 50 % increase in the last 10 years.
+• Emergency admissions and the direct impact on emergency health care services has seen a 50 % increase in the last 10 years2.
 The number of emergency admissions (including ambulatory care) is currently at an all-time high.
 The growth is shown in the table below.